bkatwal/kafka-solr-sink-connector/README.md

  </code>
 </pre>

 This connector can consume only JSON type object from kafka topic.
 Further, can be used for both delete and insert of document.
-To delete pass additional field "`_delete_`"(no need to maintain this in solr/solr schema file) in values, this field will be removed before indexing data to solr.
+To delete pass additional field `_delete_` in values(no need to maintain this field in solr/solr schema file), this field will be removed before indexing data to solr.
 Based on boolean values(true/false) in `_delete_`, delete/insert operation is triggered